gunnim/CheckDebugFlags/README.md

 /S[ubdirectories] Current directory and all subdirectories

 /D[istinct] Treat assemblies from different directories but with the same name as distinct

+/R[egex] Optional search pattern.
+If included, this string is prepended to '.dll' and used for filename matching
 ```

 Roadmap: